oppollon/rajioPlay/README.md

 - [ ] add own search engines

 ## where can I complain and cry *in private*?
 I prefer you don't, but [click here](mailto:tatomete@rptonmail.com) if you can't help yourself.
+You will however be blocked if I feel annoyed or needlessly e-mailed.